 Tiny Club House was born based on the investor’s desire to have a space where visitors would come to connect and a resting space for the manager.
 Response to the requirements of the investor is most important.
 The biggest challenge of the building is space optimization for both of the above functions and designing the shape of the building to get close to the context.

 The image of a flickering campfire has since become an ideal source of inspiration.
-We are always looking for a design that is both intimate, connecting people to people and between people and places.
-It brings a cozy feeling to those who come and sit back inside it.
+We are always looking for a design that is both intimate, connecting people to people, and between people and places.
+It brings a cosy feeling to those who come and sit back inside it.
 What’s most private, we choose to put it on.
 The bar is located on the ground floor.
 The second floor is a place to stay for the guardian of the homestay and use the solution to minimize its use.
-We decided to choose local materials such as pinewood, glass, etc., so that the building is slightly integrated directly with the inherent naturalness of the context.
+We decided to choose local materials such as pinewood, glass, etc. so that the building is slightly integrated directly with the inherent naturalness of the context.